ethantkoenig/lotsoffiles2/bible/other/pray/01.md

 ## Definition: ##

 The terms "pray" and "prayer" refer to talking with God.
-This term is also used to refer to people trying to talk to a false god.
+These terms are used to refer to people trying to talk to a false god.

-* People can pray silently, talking to God with their thoughts or they can pray aloud, speaking to God with their voice.
-Sometimes prayers are written down, such as when David wrote his prayers in the book of Psalms.
+* People can pray silently, talking to God with their thoughts, or they can pray aloud, speaking to God with their voice.
+Sometimes prayers are written down, such as when David wrote his prayers in the Book of Psalms.
-* Prayer can include asking God for mercy, for help with a problem, for wisdom in making decisions.
+* Prayer can include asking God for mercy, for help with a problem, and for wisdom in making decisions.
 * Often people ask God to heal people who are sick or who need his help in other ways.
 * People also thank and praise God when they are praying to him.
 * Praying includes confessing our sins to God and asking him to forgive us.